prettydiff/biddle/readme.md

 No command will still generate the readme data.
 `node biddle.js`

-The default text wrapping is set to 100 characters.
+The default word wrapping is set to 100 characters.
 `node biddle.js help`

-Set a custom text wrap limit.
+Set a custom word wrap limit.
 `node biddle.js help 80`

 ### install